konraddysput/Web-Disk/README.md

 * Visual Studio 2015 update 3
 * Web browser

-Not neccessary, but usefull:
+Not neccessary, but useful:
-* Web Essential - Add on to Visual Studio
+* Web Essentials - Add-on for Visual Studio

 ## 4. How to run

-After you download source code from github, open project in Visual Studio 2015 and run by clicking F5.
+After you download source code from Github, open project in Visual Studio 2015 and run it by clicking F5.

 ## 5. Licence